-- Firefighter's Pension scheme The service needs to comply with the legislation by the 31 March 2025 in relation to the McCloud and Matthews / O'Brien remedies.
-The impact on pension valuations and funding remains uncertain. - Mobilising The Service is in the process of replacing its current mobilising system.
-The Service's current mobilising supplier remains under the supervision of the French courts, due to challenging financial and operational environments, consequently increasing the risk of mobilisation failure. - Service Reputation The fire sector as a whole is under scrutiny following a review of London Fire Brigade culture review and the HMICFRS report on value and culture in the fire sector.
+- Firefighter's Pension scheme The risk of failure to comply with the legislation by the 31 March 2025 in relation to the McCloud and Matthews / O'Brien remedies.
+The potential impact on cost to be factored in Medium Term Financial Plan, pension valuations and funding remains uncertain. - Mobilising The Service is in the process of replacing its current mobilising system with the Capital Programme.
+The Service's current mobilising supplier remains under the supervision of the French courts, due to challenging financial and operational environments, consequently increasing the risk of mobilisation failure.
+Due to the critical nature of the mobilisation system this project is being closely monitored by the Senior Leadership Team. - Service Reputation The fire sector as a whole is under scrutiny following a review of London Fire Brigade culture review and the HMICFRS report on value and culture in the fire sector.
 HMICFRS have recently completed their third inspection of NFRS and are waiting to receive the inspection findings. - Availability of Resources This relates to the risk that the Service will lose widespread access to key resources such as premises, fire appliances equipment, ICT systems / employees.
 There are specific risks identified around fire appliances and equipment this is due to procurement risks associated with new appliances and also due to challenges to the supply chain for new equipment and maintenance parts.
+The Service has adopted a Business Continuinty Management Strategy to mitigate the risk.